Ogoa/simple_shell_initial/README.md

 ```
 char *_strdup(const char *str);
 ```
 `str` is the string that is to be duplicated.

+`_putchar.c`
+This source file contains the implementation of the `putchar` function.
+`_putchar` writes an individual character to the standard output on success.
+The function prototype is:

+int _putchar(char c);

+`c` is the character literal to be printed.